 The researchers focussed on wildflowers growing nearby crops treated with neonicotinoids.
 The researchers also tested the pollen collected by honeybees and bumblebees to see if these pesticide cocktails were making it back to their nests.

 What did they find?

 - The researchers found multiple pesticides, not only neonicotinoids, contaminating the pollen of wildflowers growing near neonicotinoid-treated crops.
-They also found mixtures of pesticides in pollen collected from bumblebee and honeybee nests, so we know our bees are being exposed to these pesticide cocktails—which previous research has suggested may be 1000 times more toxic than neonics alone.
+They also found mixtures of pesticides in pollen collected from bumblebee and honeybee nests, so we know our bees are being exposed to these pesticide cocktails.
+There has been almost no research on the effect of these mixtures, but some previous research suggests they may be 1000 times more toxic than neonics alone.

-- This study proves that the current partial ban is not working.
+- This study proves that the current partial ban on flowering crops only is not working .
 The researchers found neonics and other pesticides contaminated wildflowers growing near treated wheat.
 Wheat and other cereals are not included in the partial ban.

 It is clear that insects visiting wildflowers in field margins are chronically exposed to a cocktail of chemicals.
 The effects that this has on their health have never been studied, and there is an urgent need to do so.
 In the meantime, the precautionary principle would suggest that we should take steps to reduce this exposure as much as possible.Professor Dave Goulson, Sussex University

 A few years ago, evidence was mounting linking neonicotinoid insecticides to declining numbers of bees.
 Against the wishes of the UK government, this led to a temporary EU wide ban on the use of three of these insecticides, though on flowering crops only.
 Since the start of the partial ban in April 2013, the evidence against neonicotinoids has become stronger, and more severe.